 Question: How much does the service cost?

 Answer: For dogs 25 pounds or less, our standard size is $130 per month, which includes the pick up and delivery of the fresh grass pee patch for four weeks.
 For dogs between 25 pounds and 50 pounds there is an XL version that costs $180 per month.
-For dogs bigger than 50 pounds, the XXL version is $200 per month.
+For dogs bigger than 50 pounds we can now customize their patches; for pricing please contact us.

 Question: Should I pick up the poop from the grass pad?